 Also called stevedores, these maritime workers are exposed to potentially harmful situations every day while on the job, from lifting heavy equipment to handling hazardous materials.
-Some of the ways in which Longshoremen move cargo are by crane, container handlers, tractors, trucks and often, by hand.
+Some of the ways in which longshoremen move cargo are by crane, container handlers, tractors, trucks and often, by hand.
 Unfortunately, engaging in manual labor makes longshoremen vulnerable to injuries, such as back, neck, shoulder, and knee injuries.

-The Longshore and Harbor Workers’ Compensation Act (LHWCA) is a federal law that provides for compensation, rehabilitation, and medical care to workers who are injured while working “upon the navigable waters of the United States” in jobs that that assist in maritime commerce.
+The Longshore and Harbor Workers’ Compensation Act (LHWCA) is a federal law that provides for compensation, rehabilitation, and medical care to workers who are injured while working “upon the navigable waters of the United States” in jobs that assist in maritime commerce.

 Longshoremen can be found working in several types of facilities such as shipping terminals, piers, dry docks, and wharves.